SergioJA/Lab_1_Echo/Board Setup & Development Tools.rst

 Board Setup
 ###################

+The items needed on hand to power and make use of the Raspberry PI are:

-The Raspberry PI is powered using a Micro USB with a DC output of 5V 2A.
+* Micro USB with a DC output of 5V 2A used to power the Raspberry PI.

-* A micro SD card with a minimum of 8GB
+* A micro SD card with a minimum of 8GB.
-* A computer monitor or TV with an HDMI in port
+* A computer monitor or TV with an HDMI in port.
-* USB keyboard and mouse either corded or wireless
+* USB keyboard and mouse either corded or wireless.
-* USB WIFI dongle if or CAT 5 Ethernet cable for internet connectivity
+* USB WIFI dongle or Ethernet cable for internet connectivity (if there isn't onboard WIFI).

 Development Tools
 ####################

-VI
-sudo apt -get command
+The following development tools where acquired using the command: sudo apt -get [item/program].

+* VI text editor
+* Gnu C++ complier